Guides4Homeowners

 4. Scrub the area after spraying with a sponge

-Remove Mold With Detergent & Water:
+Remove Mould With Detergent & Water:

 This simple method is effective, just as it says on the tin all you have to do is mix detergent & water.
-This method doesn’t kill the mold itself, but if you completely clean it up then it shouldn’t come back, but you have to make sure that you get all of the effective area or it will continue to grow.
+This method doesn’t kill the mould itself, but if you completely clean it up then it shouldn’t come back, but you have to make sure that you get all of the effective area or it will continue to grow.

-Mold loves moisture, so anywhere that is an issue you should aim to fix it, here are some of the common problems & things you can do to prevent further infestations:
+Mould loves moisture, so anywhere that is an issue you should aim to fix it, here are some of the common problems & things you can do to prevent further infestations:

-• Roof leaks – Regularly check your roof, loft & drainage to ensure that it is preventing water from entering your home, if there is an issue found, fix it straight away.
+• Roof leaks Regularly check your roof, loft & drainage to ensure that it is preventing water from entering your home, if there is an issue found, fix it straight away.

 • Open your windows – Obviously not a popular one in the British winter, but opening your windows to air out your home on a regular basis is a must, it allows condensation to leave, particularly in the bathroom.